Aldo Garòsci: Public impact during the 1950s and 1960s

-His profile as a popular historian and prolific political commentator and the important role he had played in the struggle against fascism came together to make Aldo Garòsci an important figure in public dialogue during the first three decades of the Italy.
-Having originally been politicised as a Turin law student during the post-democratic aftermath of Mussolini's 1922 power bid, Garòsci never moved away from a conception of political reality predicated on a deep and intricate inter-relationship between intellectual activity and political activism across society.
+His profile as a popular historian and prolific political commentator and the important role he had played in the struggle against fascism came together to make Aldo Garòsci an important figure in public dialogue during the first three decades of the Italian republic.
+Having originally been politicised as a Turin law student during the post-democratic aftermath of Mussolini's March on Rome in 1922, Garòsci never moved away from a conception of political reality predicated on a deep and intricate inter-relationship between intellectual activity and political activism across society.
 He applied this insight in a range of situations and contexts, while generally remaining outside (though not ignoring) organised party politics.

 Garòsci's strong backing for the initially Milan-based European Federalist Movement (EFM) was probably intensified by his own experiences of war in Spain, France and Italy.
-He backed the movement at its launch in 1943 and he remained a supporter, without interruption, till his death more than half a century later.
+He backed the movement at its launch in 1943 and he remained a supporter, without interruption, until his death more than half a century later.
 He was enthusiastic over the "begin with the west" line propounded by Altiero Spinelli, whereby European unification might be achieved first between the liberal democracies at the western end of the "old continent" and then extended progressively across central and eastern Europe, while preserving the important western tradition of liberalism and democracy.
 It is fair to add that the scope of this federalist ambition was met with studied indifference or considerable alarm among all but a small minority of EFM members.

-During the 1950s Garòsci served as a member of the EFM members ruling committees, although his role was evidently a largely passive one.
+During the 1950s Garòsci served as a member of the EFM ruling committee, although his role was evidently a largely passive one.
 He was very much more active, at least during the later 1950s and early 1960s, in his support of Spanish anti-Francoists, both those in exile and those involved in the dangerous business of opposition inside Spain.
 He was a leading member of the "Italian Committee for the freedom of the Spanish People" ("Comitato italiano per la libertà del popolo spagnolo").
-In those early years, the communists played an important role in the organisation.
+In those early years, the Italian communists played an important role in the organisation.
 After the split with them the organisation was reconstituted as the "Italian Committee for a Democratic Spain" ("Comitato italiano per la Spagna democratica"), thereby drawing attention to the implicitly anti-democratic threat represented by the Italian Communist Party, which at that time was believed to be strongly influenced from Moscow.
 These anti-Francoist entities were relatively short-lived and very loosely organised, which makes it hard to determine with much clarity how much they did or how effective it was.
 There was an intense acceptance of the need to raise international awareness, at a time when the Spanish government had been remarkably successful in isolating Spain politically and economically from the rest of Europe.
 Conferences were organised, signatures were collected and appeals were launched, all designed to provide material support for internal opponents of the larger of the two Iberian dictatorships.